-Significant issues that were specially addressed by Kinnevik's Board during 2008 include the impact of the global financial turmoil on Kinnevik and the companies in which Kinnevik have invested, capital structure issues at Kinnevik as well as the listed associated companies and the overall strategy for Korsnäs and the listed holdings.
+Significant issues that were specially addressed by Kinnevik's Board during 2009 include the impact the decline in the global economy had on Kinnevik and the companies in which Kinnevik has invested in, capital structure issues at Kinnevik as well as the listed associated companies, the overall strategy for Korsnäs and the listed holdings, and the acquisition of Emesco AB.
+The Chairman of the Board, Cristina Stenbeck did not participate in the Board's process to acquire Emesco AB, the Board's work was instead led by Allen Sangines-Krause.
 As the basis for discussions concerning the listed associated companies, Kinnevik's management presented independent analyses of each company's operations, assessed future development and evaluated the markets in which they are active.